-(a) The negative impact of seemingly structural deficiencies of child and adolescent mental health services on children and adolescents with disabilities, particularly pronounced after the COVID-19 pandemic, and about the lack of reliable information and data on it;

-(b) Restrictive access of women and girls with disabilities, particularly women and girls with disabilities in institutions, to sexual and reproductive health services, including contraception, and sex education;

-(c) The lack of qualified sign language interpretation services in the provision ofhealth services for persons with disabilities, including for refugee and stateless persons with disabilities, and persons with disabilities in refugee-like situations;

-(d) The inaccessibility, including physical inaccessibility, of many health facilities and services.
+- (a) The negative impact of seemingly structural deficiencies of child and adolescent mental health services on children and adolescents with disabilities, which were particularly pronounced after the coronavirus (COVID-19) pandemic, and about the lack of reliable information and data on that impact; - (b) The restricted access of women and girls with disabilities, in particular women and girls with disabilities still in institutions, to sexual and reproductive health services, including contraception, and sex education; - (c) The lack of qualified sign language interpretation services in the provision of health services for persons with disabilities, including for refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations; - (d) The inaccessibility, including physical inaccessibility, of many health facilities and services.

-(a) Significantly improve access to mental health services for persons with disabilities, especially for children with disabilities, and collect data on the provision of such services and their results, disaggregated by age, sex, region and type of impairment;

-(b) Ensure access for women and girls with disabilities, particularly women and girls with disabilities in institutions, to sexual and reproductive health services, including contraception, and sex education;

-(c) Provide quality sign language interpretation in health services to persons with disabilities, including refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations;

-(d) Effectively guarantee accessibility, including physical accessibility, of health facilities and services.
+- (a) Significantly improve access to community-based mental health services for persons with disabilities, in particular children with disabilities, and collect data on the provision of such services and their results, disaggregated by age, sex, region and type of impairment; - (b) Ensure access for women and girls with disabilities, in particular women and girls with disabilities still in institutions, to sexual and reproductive health services, including contraception, and sex education; - (c) Provide quality sign language interpretation in health services for persons with disabilities, including refugees and stateless persons with disabilities and persons with disabilities in refugee-like situations; - (d) Effectively guarantee the accessibility, including physical accessibility, of health facilities and services.

-Habilitation and Rehabilitation (art.
+Habilitation and rehabilitation (art.
 26)

-59. The Committee is concerned about unequal and often restricted access to habilitation and rehabilitation services for persons with disabilities, depending on their employment status.

-60. The Committee recommends that the State party guarantee equal and effective access to quality habilitation and rehabilitation services for all persons with disabilities, irrespective of their present or previous employment status.
+- 61. The Committee is concerned about unequal and often restricted access to habilitation and rehabilitation services for persons with disabilities, depending on their employment status. - 62.
+The Committee recommends that the State party guarantee equal and effective access to quality habilitation and rehabilitation services for all persons with disabilities, irrespective of their present or previous employment status.